microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0-beta/New-MgDeviceManagementMicrosoftTunnelSite.md

   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Description <String>]`: The site's description (optional)
   - `[DisplayName <String>]`: The display name for the site.
 This property is required when a site is created.
-  - `[EnableCertificatePinning <Boolean?>]`: When set to true, certificate pinning will be enforced on connections between the Microsoft Tunnel server and Microsoft Tunnel clients.
-When set to false, certificate pinning will be disabled.
   - `[InternalNetworkProbeUrl <String>]`: The site's Internal Network Access Probe URL
   - `[MicrosoftTunnelConfiguration <IMicrosoftGraphMicrosoftTunnelConfiguration>]`: Entity that represents a collection of Microsoft Tunnel settings
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[AdvancedSettings <IMicrosoftGraphKeyValuePair[]>]`: Additional settings that may be applied to the server
-      - `[Name <String>]`: Name for this key-value pair
+      - `[Name <String>]`: Name for this key-value pair.
+For more information about possible names for each resource type that uses this configuration, see keyValuePair names and values.
-      - `[Value <String>]`: Value for this key-value pair
+      - `[Value <String>]`: Value for this key-value pair.
+For more information about possible values for each resource type that uses this configuration, see keyValuePair names and values.
     - `[DefaultDomainSuffix <String>]`: The Default Domain appendix that will be used by the clients
     - `[Description <String>]`: The configuration's description (optional)
     - `[DisableUdpConnections <Boolean?>]`: When DisableUdpConnections is set, the clients and VPN server will not use DTLS connections to transfer data.